dipikagawande/dipikagawande/README.md

 > 🔭 I’m a Statistics & Data Science MS student at Yale
 🤓 with Molecular Biology and Philosophy degrees from a previous slice of life
-💖 who loves data storytelling and beautiful visualizations in R and Python
+💖 who loves data storytelling and beautiful dataviz in R and Python

 I’m learning about:
-💡 probability theory, Markov Chain Monte Carlo, and being Bayesian
+💡 machine learning, graphic design and being Bayesian
 🌱 sustainable supply chains and the future of fashion
-🍅 heavenly ways to cook veggies
+🍅 sublime ways to cook veggies

 I’m reading:
 📚 The Marriage of Cadmus and Harmony (Roberto Calasso)